Amira ©Tobias Friedrich

 Corals

-The Amira - a sailing schooner of no less than 52 meters in length, built of wood in the Phinisi style - has been taking its guests on new discovery tours through one of the most beautiful and varied diving areas in the world - Indonesia - since 2010.
+The Amira – an incredible 52-meter long schooner built in the wooden Phinisi style – has been taking its guests on new discovery tours since 2010 through one of the most beautiful and diverse diving areas in the world – Indonesia.

-The magnificent diving area and of course the dreamlike Amira itself - which is under German/Swiss management - offer everything that makes a diver's heart beat faster.
+The amazing diving area, along with the wonderful Amira herself – which is under German/Swiss management – offer everything a diver's heart could desire.

-The best thing is to see for yourself...
+The best thing is to come and see for yourself...

 CABINS